MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-policies-teams.md

 Teams is more than just chats and channel messages.
 It supports Microsoft 365 groups and files.
 This means that if you have teams that were created from a Microsoft 365 group (formerly Office 365 group), you should additionally configure a retention policy that includes that Microsoft 365 group by using the **Office 365 groups** location.
 This retention policy applies to content in the group's mailbox, site, and files.

-If the team site isn't connected to a Microsoft 365 group, you need a retention policy that includes the **SharePoint sites** or **OneDrive accounts** locations:
+If the team site isn't connected to a Microsoft 365 group, you need a retention policy that includes the **SharePoint sites** or **OneDrive accounts** locations to retain and delete files in Teams:

 - Files that are shared in chat are stored in the OneDrive account of the user who shared the file.

 - Files that are uploaded to channels are stored in the SharePoint site for the team.

 > [!TIP]
-> If you want to apply a retention policy to the files of just a specific team that's not connected to a Microsoft 365 group, you can choose the SharePoint site for the team, and the OneDrive accounts of users in the Team.
+> You can apply a retention policy to the files of just a specific team when it's not connected to a Microsoft 365 group by selecting the SharePoint site for the team, and the OneDrive accounts of users in the Team.

 It's possible that a retention policy that's applied to Office 365 groups, SharePoint sites, or OneDrive accounts could delete a file that's referenced in a Teams chat or channel message before those messages get deleted.
 In this scenario, the file still displays in the Teams message, but when users select the file, they get a "File not found" error.
 This behavior isn't specific to retention policies and could also happen if a user manually deletes a file from SharePoint or OneDrive.